4d/4d-for-ios/docs/Data-Formatter-Create.md

 ![Text formatter](assets/custom-formatter/formatters-icons-&-labels.png)

-## Build your iOS app
+## Build your 4D for iOS app

-Build your iOS app and you will see that your custom data formatter is well used depending on the Credit limit
+Build your 4D of iOS app and you'll see that your data formatter is well applied depending on the credit limit.

 ![Text formatter](assets/custom-formatter/formatters-final-result.png)

-Click on **FORMATTER FINAL** below to download the completed template folder.
+Click on **FORMATTER FINAL** below to download the completed formatter template folder.

 <div markdown="1" style="text-align: center; margin-top: 20px">
 <a class="button"